pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

 ##### Connection

-Once that our component has been configured we can connect to our database.
+Once that our component has been configured we can connect it to our database.

 {{< tabsection >}}
    Not available